mmkhinintn/final_project/README.md

 ## Notes

-- The stack runs in Docker for portability and easy testing.
+- All services are up in Docker for easy, portable testing.
-- Airflow manages and schedules pipeline tasks with restartability and monitoring.
+- Airflow manages and schedules all steps, with full restartability and monitoring.
-- Data is anonymized before being stored in the `analytics` schema.
+- Data is anonymized and preprocessed for business reporting.

-If you add images for the README, place them in the `images/` folder or update the paths accordingly.
+- Metabase dashboards are ready to use and can be edited/forked as needed.

 ---

+**Ready to use for any Telecom churn analysis!**

 Ready to use for Telecom churn analysis!